Set Microsoft Teams Phone device user interface

 Microsoft Teams Android devices can display a specific user interface based on the type of license assigned to the signed-in account.
 You can override this behavior and control which interface is shown.
 This article details how the default user interface is chosen and how you can change the interface using a Powershell policy.

-There are three types of user interfaces on Teams Android devices:
+There are three types of user interfaces on Teams Phone devices:

 - Common Area